 Research through clinical trials is ongoing for all types of cancer.
 For specific topics being studied for laryngeal and hypopharyngeal cancer, learn more in the Latest Research section.

 Cancer.Net offers a lot of information about cancer clinical trials in other areas of the website, including a complete section on clinical trials and places to search for clinical trials for a specific type of cancer.
-For instance, clinical trials for head and neck cancers can be found at a patient advocacy group called SPOHNC (Supporting People with Head and Neck Cancer) and the U.S. government's ClinicalTrials.gov.
+For instance, clinical trials for head and neck cancers can be found at a patient advocacy group called SPOHNC (Support for People with Oral and Head and Neck Cancer) and the U.S. government's ClinicalTrials.gov.
 (Please note that these 2 links take you to other, separate websites.)

 In addition, you can find a free video-based educational program about cancer clinical trials in another section of this website.

 The next section in this guide is Latest Research.
-It explains areas of scientific research for laryngeal and hypopharyngeal cancer.
+It explains areas of scientific research for laryngeal and hypopharyngeal cancers.
 Use the menu to choose another section to continue reading this guide.